Aeonss/StitchTool/README.md

 9. Review the preview and continue or reenter the number of images you want the image to be split into.

 <h3>Smart Splitting</h3>
-1. Select the "Split" teal radio button
+1. Select the "Split" teal radio button.
 2. From the blue dropdown menu, select the specific option you want.
 3. Select the folder of images you want to split.
 4. Select output location with the green "Browse Output Location" button.
 If not selected, it defaults to the user's folder.